Breaker Morant: Australia (1883–1899)

-According to The Northern Miner and The Bulletin, Morant emigrated to Australia in 1883 and arrived aboard the SS Waroonga at Townsville, Queensland, in June.

-At the time, there was no difference in legal status, in either country, between people born in the UK and British subjects born overseas – a category that included a vast majority of people born in Australia.
-(This did not change until the Australian nationality law of 1948.)
-Nevertheless, Morant did not regard himself as Australian.
+Morant (still using the name Edwin Murrant) arrived in Queensland aboard the SS Waroonga when it docked in Townsville on 5 June 1883.
+At the time, there was no difference in legal status, in either country, between people born in the UK and British subjects born overseas – a category that included a vast majority of people born in the Australian colonies.
+This did not change until the Australian nationality law of 1948.
+Morant did not regard himself as Australian.
 His former defence counsel, Major James Francis Thomas, later "reacted strongly" whenever his former client was described as such.
-In a letter to The Sydney Morning Herald on 16 June 1923, Major Thomas wrote, "Morant was not an Australian, he was an Englishman, who came to this country for 'colonial experience'."
+In a letter to The Sydney Morning Herald on 16 June 1923, Thomas wrote, "Morant was not an Australian, he was an Englishman, who came to this country for 'colonial experience'."

-Around a year after his arrival, Morant first settled in outback Queensland.
-After about a year, he adopted the name Harry Harbord Morant, claiming to be a member of the British nobility and the estranged son of Admiral Morant.
-During the next fifteen years, he drifted around Queensland, South Australia, and New South Wales.
-He gained a reputation as a boozer, a womaniser, a bush poet and as an expert horseman.
-He was one of the few who managed to ride the notorious buckjumper Dargin's Grey in a horse race that became legendary.

-Morant worked in a variety of occupations; he reportedly traded horses in Charters Towers, then worked for a time for a newspaper at Hughenden during 1884.
-He then relocated around for some time until he found work as a bookkeeper and storeman in the Esmeralda cattle station.
-Morant then worked for several years as an itinerant drover and horse-breaker, as well as writing his popular bush ballads, becoming friendly with famed Australian bush poets Henry Lawson, Banjo Paterson, and Will H. Ogilvie.
-The bond between Morant and Ogilvie was quite strong, and subject of a book Breaker's mate: Will Ogilvie in Australia.
-Ogilvie went to write at various times: